“How can we get the most bang for our buck in design?”

 Fortunately, suppliers have been exploring ways to modify and customize several classes of materials to meet these demands.
 They can be specified at much lower initial costs, allow for quick and easy installation, and are easier to care for over their installed life, all without sacrificing visual appeal.

-standard materials, fused with bold colors
+standard materials, fused with bold colors and images

 Makers of high-end architectural materials are developing ways to add unique value, color and design to what might otherwise be considered standard, static materials.
 One proven process involves “infusing” color, digital designs or images into a proprietary coating applied to base materials, including: